HEALTH & SAFETY

 Asbestos cement should be dry before painting.
 It is highly absorbent, often highly alkaline and may contain a relatively high concentration of salts.

 "Oil" paints must not be used on new exterior asbestos cement surfaces.
 Blistering and peeling can be caused by moisture entering from the back of the structure.
 This may, for example, occur when gutters or downpipes are not internally painted and the continued flow of rainwater results in and maintains damp conditions within the asbestos cement.

 Gutters, windowsills and fascia boards should therefore be painted on both sides to prevent moisture penetration.
 Bituminous solution should be used on the inside of gutters.

 Fungus tends to grow easily on unpainted asbestos cement because it is alkaline and porous - a perfect breeding ground for spores.
-Therefore it is highly recommended that you waterproof unpainted surfaces with ES27 Acrylic Clear Sealer.
+Therefore it is highly recommended that you waterproof unpainted surfaces with our E27 Acrylic Range.

 New asbestos cement surface

 Remove all traces to bare surface.

 Previously oiled, alkyd, PVA or acrylic painted surface

 If the existing paint is in poor condition: remove it by scraping or burning, then wash the surface with a concentrated detergent solution, rinse and allow to dry.

 If the existing paint is in good condition: wash with soap and water, concentrated detergent or solvent to remove dirt, grease, wax polish or other contaminants.